 Unbanked: Which Religious/Cultural Days Are Overlooked by UK Bank Holidays?

 Thanks to an extra bank holiday to celebrate the King’s Coronation in May, 2023 is a bumper year when it comes to time off for the UK workforce.
-But while it’s easy to assume that some time to recharge the batteries is a good thing for staff morale and productivity, there’s a rising level of debate over whether having fixed bank holidays and national days of celebration is actually preventing workers from performing at their best.
+But while it’s easy to assume that some time to recharge the batteries is a good thing for employee satisfaction, there’s a rising level of debate over whether having fixed bank holidays and national days of celebration is actually preventing workers from performing at their best.

 The issue is flexibility, rather than the actual number of bank holidays.
 At the moment, bank holidays are generally dictated by legislation set in 1871, or special events such as the King’s Coronation.
 But just as we no longer follow many of the laws that existed in the 1800s, because they’re outmoded and outdated for modern society, there’s a strong argument that today these dates are meaningless to a lot of people, so workers should be allowed to take the time off when it suits their individual lifestyles or religious observations.